miloserdev/openbmc/poky/documentation/overview-manual/development-environment.rst

 project is the Windows family of operating systems developed by Microsoft Corporation.

-Wikipedia has a good :wikipedia:`historical description of the Open Source Philosophy <Open_source>`.
+Wikipedia has a good historical description of the Open Source Philosophy `here <https://en.wikipedia.org/wiki/Open_source>`__.
 You can also find helpful information on how to participate in the Linux Community
 `here <https://www.kernel.org/doc/html/latest/process/index.html>`__.

 The Development Host